fis2021/Cooking-Recipes-Application/README.md

 - [Nitrite Java](https://www.dizitart.org/nitrite-database.html) (as Database)

 ## Registration
 Anyone can search for recipes.
-In order to rate and comment on a recipe, the user needs to first register into the application by selecting one of the 2 roles:
+In order to rate a recipe, the user needs to first register into the application by selecting one of the 2 roles:
 - Junior Chef
 - Head Chef